Cultivating Curiosity

 • Engage in creative activities like art, music, movement or writing, which can help you express yourself, cultivate your imagination, and connect with your inner world.

-• Practice self-reflection and journalling to gain clarity and insight into your thoughts, feelings, and experiences so you can live with a deeper understanding of yourself.
+• Practise self-reflection and journalling to gain clarity and insight into your thoughts, feelings, and experiences so you can live with a deeper understanding of yourself.

 If you have experienced trauma, approach curiosity with kindness, self-compassion, and patience.
 Allow yourself to explore and discover new aspects of yourself at a pace that feels safe and comfortable for you.